-Combining both, Italian sausage and bacon, with potatoes and kale makes this particular soup both filling and a well-balanced meal.
+Combining both Italian sausage and bacon with potatoes and kale makes this particular soup both a filling and well-balanced meal.
 It’s perfect harmony of flavors that results of an amazing tasting soup.

 This Zuppa Toscana copycat recipe has all the flavor of the original, but you can make it right at home for a fraction of the cost!

 Even better, you only need a few simple ingredients to get that rich, mouthwatering taste you know and love.
+If you’re feeling inspired to make another great Olive Garden copycat soup recipe, check out Olive Garden Gnocchi Soup.

-Italian sausage – Mild Italian sausage is just perfect for Zuppa Toscana soup but you can also use the spicy version for more heat.
+Italian Sausage – Mild Italian sausage is just perfect for Zuppa Toscana soup, but you can also use the spicy version for more heat.
 If you want something a little leaner, replace it with ground turkey sausage.

 Kale – Make sure to remove the stem because it’s hard and chewy.
 Chop the kale leaves before adding it to the soup.